Cambridge District Scout Archive

 BP’s Scouting Games (1926 ed.) includes a game in which one party attach a piece of red cloth to their buttonhole badges or attached to their jackets.
 As so often with BP the gentle assumption is that Scouts should identify themselves when out of uniform with this marker.

 The horizontal pin and back plate is on the back of most of the above.
-The less attractive sprung pin is perhaps an earlier form.
+The less attractive sprung pin (centre) is, perhaps, a tie pin.

 JWR Archivist Jan 2020